Rutakara/Terra-Test/Terraform-README.md

 3. TCP 22          → For remote access with ssh
 4. custom protocol with type All-All for Calico
 Create a security group in aws: Go to EC2 > Network & Security > Create seurity group.
 Select In-bound traffic, and configure the ports accordingly.
 ## Terraform
+In this section, we use Terraform to create the EC2 instances in AWS.
+To start, create a project folder.
+Open the folder within Terraform.
 We need to manage our instances as variables.
-Create a project folder.
-Open the folder within Terraform.
-Under this folder, create a .tfvars file.
-Paste:
+Therefore we will use .tfvars file to hold the values.
+So, create a .tfvars file in the project folder.
+Paste the following code:

       vm_config = [
       {